lzocro/-Papers/README.md

 # -Papers
-A selection of papers written for courses.
+A selection of papers written for courses in the 4th year of my Msci: Mathematics and Statistics.